-Before the tournament started, Norway's Magnus Carlsen was a firm favourite, with Lev Aronian seen as today his only realistic challenger.
+Before the tournament started, Norway's Magnus Carlsen was a firm favourite, with Lev Aronian seen today as as his only realistic challenger.
 Today both of them lost.
 Aronian is out of contention and Carlsen has lost the lead of Vladimir Kramnik of Russia.

 The English grandmaster Nigel Short, who lost a world tile match to Kasparov himself in 1993, was holding court in the commentary room and was hugely impressive.
-Every now and then he said something realise how infinitely greater his grasp of the game is than that of a former club and county player like me.
+Every now and then he said something that made it clear how infinitely greater his grasp of the game is than that of a former club and county player like me.
 Other past English greats in attendance included Bill Harston and Jon Speelman.